 A Member may invite up to 3 guests to play golf at any one time upon payment of the appropriate green fee.
 No one can play as a guest on more than 3 occasions per year.
 Members (including Social Members) may invite guests to use the Clubhouse for up to 6 occasions per year.

-9.1 Any Member wishing to resign must give notice in writing to the Hon.
-Secretary on or before the 31st March of the then current year, failing which the Member shall be liable to pay the subscription for the following year.
+9.1 Any Member wishing to resign must give notice in writing to the Secretary Manager on or before the 31st March of the then current year, failing which the Member shall be liable to pay the subscription for the following year.

 9.2 Any Member who has either not paid his/her subscription or commenced paying by instalments within one month of the start of the subscription year, shall be liable to have his/her membership terminated.